rhaiscript/book/src/language/strings-chars.md

 _without_ the continuation back-slash.

 Rhai forces you to manually mark a continuation with a back-slash because the ending quote is easy to omit.
-Once it happens, the entire remainder of the script would have become one giant, multi-line string.
+Once it happens, the entire remainder of the script would become one giant, multi-line string.

 This behavior is different from Rust, where string literals can run for multiple lines.
 ```